floooh/fips/README.md

 ### Public Service Announcements

+- **30-Jan-2018**: Android support has been modernized, usage should be the same as before, but there are some nice changes under the hood:
+  - ```fips setup android``` now only downloads the SDK Tools archive, and uses the contained ```sdkmanager``` tool to install the required SDK components (including the NDK)
+  - fips is now using the official Android NDK cmake toolchain file
+  - Android builds no longer require the ```ant``` tool, and also don't need Gradle or Android Studio to build projects, instead APKs are created directly created from a small python helper script called from a cmake post-build job
+  - you can now use Android Studio for debugging (tested so far on Mac and Linux), select the ```Profile or debug APK``` option when starting Android Studio, and follow the steps (sometimes debugging still seems to hang or ignore breakpoints on first start, in this case, just stop debugging and try again)
+  - some things are not yet configurable:
+    - can't yet override the default AndroidManifest.xml
+    - can't yet sign APKs with your own key
+    - can't yet add Java code to the APK

 - **16-Jan-2018**: The iOS build configs now put the resulting .app bundle into the ```fips-deploy/[proj]/[config]/``` directory, so they behave the same as most other target platforms.
 This makes it